Leicester student accommodation

 Is Leicester expensive for students?

-What types of accommodation are available in Leicester?
+What types of student accommodation are available in Leicester?